 Welcome to our What’s on London guide.
 Here at the Pigeon Pair and Me, we’ve hand-picked some of the best things to do in London, our home town.
 While some of the family days out and London attractions mentioned here are open all year round, others are purely things to do in London with kids this summer.
-I’ll be updating this feature regularly, so if you have any extra tips about what’s on in London in August, July, June or May, just let me know in the comments below.
+I’ll be updating this feature regularly, so if you have any extra tips about what’s on in London in August or July, just let me know in the comments below.

 What’s happening in London museums & galleries